alexbarnett12/carter_sim_struct2depth/README.md

 can be modified in `configs/isaac_parameters.json`.
 Do not change `num_samples = 1`, since increasing the number will cause image sequences to not be in consecutive time.

+If training on saved images, the data is expected to be formatted into three separate folders for image triplets, segmentation masks, and intrinsics.
+Refer to `save_image_triplets.py` for an example.

 To train, run this in the top directory of this repo:

 `bazel run train`